MQ-Modernization-demo/mq01-src/README.md

 └── mqsc
     └── mq01.mqsc
 ```

-It makes sense for each queue manager to map to a container.
-It provides a
-natural unit for isolation, management and scaling.
-Other correspondences are of
-course possible (e.g. a queue manager cluster in a repository) but this is a
-good starting default upon which you can experiment, if necessary.

 Note:
 * The `bin` folder contains the exact version MQ image being used by `mq01` via the `Dockerfile`